DevNambi/blog-drafts/uw - 20 - time to graduate.md

 * Recognize that the very idea of student debt is repugnant, both morally and pragmatically.
 * Add more money, usually in the form of additional state/federal funding.
 However, I don't know of any examples of when doing so made tuition or student debt *decrease*.
 (LINKS)
 * Privatize higher education, letting 'the market' solve the problem.
-Unfortunately, this has been tried with for-profit colleges, and the results are terrifyingly bad.
+Unfortunately, this has been tried with for-profit colleges, with terrifyingly bad results.
 Students see an inferior academic experience, learn less, have fewer career opportunities and higher debt loads.
 (ADD LINKS).
 * Trust to MOOCs and online learning, which scale far better than traditional, in-person education.
 Funny, though, the results aren't very impressive yet (LINK).
 I wonder what about the in-person, doesn't-scale part of education that is hard/impossible to duplicate on a computer.
 (ADD LINKS)

 I have no particular preference or aversion to any of these on principle, but they darn well better **make the situation better**.